Walking in White Cliffs Country

 Discover miles of marked walking trails and themed routes including:

-• King Charles III England Coast Path - the National Trail that will eventually cover all 2,795 miles (4,500km) of England's coast.
-Walk along the Folkestone to Ramsgate section, passing through White Cliffs Country and over the iconic White Cliffs of Dover.
+• King Charles III England Coast Path - the National Trail that will eventually cover all 2,795 miles (4,500km) of England's coast and be the longest marked walking trail in the world.
+The Folkestone to Ramsgate section, passes through White Cliffs Country and along the iconic White Cliffs of Dover.

 • The North Downs Way - one of the country's most accessible trails covering 153 miles (246km) through the Kent Downs Area of Outstanding Natural Beauty.
-In this district, the route follows the ancient pilgrim way, Via Francigena.
+Here, the route follows the ancient pilgrim way, Via Francigena.

-• Via Francigena - starting from Canterbury Cathedral and ending in Rome, the first two stages of this 10th-century pilgrim route take you 20 miles (33 km) along the North Downs Way into Dover.
-For more information, click on the box at the bottom of this page.
+• Via Francigena - starting from Canterbury Cathedral and ending in Rome, the first two stages of this 10th-century pilgrim route take you 20 miles (33 km) along the North Downs Way through beautiful countryside to Dover.

 • The Saxon Shore Way - this long-distance route follows Kent's ancient coastline for 160 miles (257km) from Gravesend to Hastings, and hugs the coastline through White Cliffs Country.

-A buttercup and daisy filled meadow in the foreground with a circular building with green roof and tall green trees behind.
+A meadow in the foreground with a circular building with green roof and green trees behind.

 The Pines Calyx at St Margaret's Bay on the CHALKUP21 walk is an exemplar of low-carbon design, blending centuries old construction methods with 21st-century technologies.

-• Dover Bluebird Heritage Trail - follow the pavement markers around Dover on this fully accessible, self-guided trail to discover the town's historic buildings, sites and monuments.
-Download a free guide or pick one up from the Visitor Information Centre at the museum.
+• Dover Bluebird Heritage Trail - follow pavement markers around Dover on this fully accessible, self-guided trail to discover the town's historic buildings, sites and monuments.
+Download a free guide or collect one from the Visitor Information Centre at Dover Museum.

-• Miners' Way Trail - a route past what remains of old coal mines opened in a 1920s rush for ‘black gold’.
-The route starts at Sholden, takes you past Betteshanger Park, through the pretty villages of Finglesham and Eastry to Shepherdswell.
+• Miners' Way Trail - starting in Sholden, this walk takes you past Betteshanger Park, through the pretty villages of Finglesham and Eastry to Shepherdswell, past remains of old coal mines opened in the 1920s rush for ‘black gold’.
 Pick up a guidebook from the Visitor Information Centre in Dover.

-• Frontline Britain Trail - a 4-mile (6.5-km) circular way-marked route around St Margaret's past the Dover Patrol Memorial and South Foreland Lighthouse.
+• Frontline Britain Trail - learn about the role of St Margaret's during World War II on this 4-mile (6.5-km) way-marked circular route past the Dover Patrol Memorial and South Foreland Lighthouse.

-Four walkers walking on green grass from the left of the picture towards the white South Foreland Lighthouse on the right of the picture, on a winter's day, blue sky above.
+Four walkers walking towards the white South Foreland Lighthouse on the right of the picture.

 South Foreland Lighthouse is a landmark on several White Cliffs Country walks.
 It is home to Mrs Knott's Tearoom, a welcome pitstop to refuel with tea and cake.

-• South Foreland Walk - most visitors like to begin at the National Trust White Cliffs Visitor Centre, walking the breath-taking coastal path to the South Foreland Lighthouse at St Margaret's Bay.
+• South Foreland Lighthouse Walk - begin at the National Trust White Cliffs Visitor Centre and follow the coastal path to the South Foreland Lighthouse at St Margaret's Bay.
 You can make this a circular trip and walk back to Dover, following the clear paths, or continue along the coast path to Kingsdown, Walmer and Deal.
-Whichever route you choose, you can enjoy panoramic views of the English Channel and see the French coast on a clear day.

-• Royal Geographical Society Walks - there are three RGS walks in the area: The Key to the Kingdom, Invasion Coast and Saved Haven.
+There are also three Royal Geographical Society walks in the area.
+The Key to the Kingdom, Invasion Coast and Saved Haven.
 All walks are free to download as PDF booklets or MP3 audio walks.

 Main photo: Walking on top of the White Cliffs ©National Trust Images/Solent News and Photography Agency.